mathisantonetti/Bures-Wasserstein/README.md

 | BW3            |       3008   |          5099  | 26815            | 18285              |
 | BW4            |       1129   |          1627  | 781              | 2070               |

 We can see that the implementations that use the homemade square root function (i.e. BW1, BW2, BW3) are considerably slow compared to the others which was to be expected since the square root function in the code has not been optimized enough to compete with the scipy built in function.
+We see that a weird thing happens in middle-dimension (between $30$ and $300$) that makes the implementation faster for those dimensions.
+This is probably due to the way matrix products are optimized since this optimization is for machine/deep learning that generally use matrice of this size.